DUNE-DAQ/trigger/README.md

 For trigger code development, please:

 * **Follow the styleguide** linked above.
 * **Never push directly to the `develop` branch**.
 Create a branch (name should contain an easily recognisable name and reflect the purpose of the feature/fix, e.g. `name/new_feature`.) and make a **pull request** to the appropriate branch.
 At least one reviewer is required (more for big changes).
-Genera rule of thumb: don't merge your own PR.
+General rule of thumb: don't merge your own PR.
 * **Always use integration tests.** A selection is available at [dfmodules integration tests](https://github.com/DUNE-DAQ/dfmodules/tree/develop/integtest).
 As a minimum, the `minimal_system_test`, `fake_data_producer` and `3ru_3df_multirun` tests should be run (the more the better of course).
 Some tests require more powerful machines (available at np04).
 * No `warnings` when building.
 * *clang formatting*: there is an inbuilt script available (from dbt) to apply Clang-Format code style: `dbt-clang-format.sh`.
 Run without arguments for usage information.